A Survey on Deep Learning Event Extraction: Approaches and Applications: Event Extraction Paradigm

 \subsection{Joint-based Paradigm}

 Event extraction is of great practical value in NLP.
 Before using deep learning to model event extraction tasks, the joint learning method has been studied in event extraction.
-Li et al. \cite{DBLP:conf/acl/LiJH13} study the joint learning of trigger extraction and argument extraction tasks based on the traditional feature extraction method and obtain the optimal result through the structured perceptron model.
-Zhu et al. \cite{DBLP:conf/acl/ZhuLZX14} design efficient discrete features, including local features of all information contained in feature words and global features that can connect trigger with argument information.
+As shown in Fig.~\ref{fig:DBRNN}, this method identifies the triggers and arguments according to candidate triggers and entities in the first stage.
+In the second stage, to avoid the error information propagation from event type, trigger classification and argument role classification are realized simultaneously.
+It classifies trigger ``died" to \textit{Die} event type, and argument ``Baghdad" to \textit{Place} argument role, etc.

-The deep learning event extraction method based on the joint model mainly uses the deep learning and the joint learning to interact with the feature learning, which can avoid the extended learning time and the complex feature engineering.
-Nguyen et al. \cite{DBLP:conf/naacl/NguyenCG16} successfully constructed local features and global features through deep learning and joint learning.
+The deep learning event extraction method based on the joint model mainly uses the deep learning and the joint learning to interact with the feature learning, which can avoid the extended learning time and the complex feature engineering~\cite{DBLP:conf/acl/LinJHW20, DBLP:conf/naacl/NguyenLN21, DBLP:conf/naacl/ZhangJ21}.
+Li et al.~\cite{DBLP:conf/acl/LiJH13} study the joint learning of trigger extraction and argument extraction tasks based on the traditional feature extraction method and obtain the optimal result through the structured perceptron model.
+Zhu et al.~\cite{DBLP:conf/acl/ZhuLZX14} design efficient discrete features, including local features of all information contained in feature words and global features that can connect trigger with argument information.
+Nguyen et al.~\cite{DBLP:conf/naacl/NguyenCG16} successfully construct local features and global features through deep learning and joint learning.
 It uses a recurrent neural network to combine event recognition and argument role classification.
 The local features constructed are text sequence features and local window features.
 The input text consists of word vectors, entity vectors, and event arguments.
 Then the text is transferred to the recurrent neural network model to obtain the sequence characteristics of the deep learning.
 A deep learning model with memory is also proposed to model it.
 It mainly aimed at the global characteristics between event triggers, between event arguments, and between event triggers and event arguments to improve the performance of tasks simultaneously.
-Liu et al. \cite{DBLP:conf/acl/LiuCHL016} use the local characteristics of arguments to assist role classification.
-They adopted a joint learning task for entities for the first time, aiming to reduce the complexity of the task.
-The previous methods input the dataset with characteristics which are marked and output the event.
-Chen et al. \cite{DBLP:conf/acl/ChenLZLZ17} simplify the process, namely plain text input and output.
-In the middle of the process, it is the joint learning on event arguments.
-This joint learning factor mainly provides the relationship and entity information of different events within each input event.